lorensala/UniGrade/README.md

 ## Requerimientos

-⋅⋅* Iniciar sesión con la cuenta de Google a través de Firebase Auth.
+⋅⋅*Iniciar sesión con la cuenta de Google a través de Firebase Auth.
-⋅⋅* Cargar notas
+⋅⋅*Cargar notas.
-⋅⋅* Actualizar condición de las materias
+⋅⋅*Actualizar condición de las materias.
-⋅⋅*

 A few resources to get you started if this is your first Flutter project: